CategoriesArchitecture

 citadel7

-Located in Islamabad’s Blue Area, Citadel 7 is a state-of-the-art commercial tower that contributes to national development in three ways:
+Located in Islamabad’s Blue Area, Citadel 7 is a state-of-the-art corporate tower Islamabad that contributes to national development in three ways:

 1. Employment: Construction and long-term operations support hundreds of jobs.